Boolean Network analysis module

 from tqdm import tqdm

-# Dictionary defining the output style of the formula, see prettyform
+# Dictionary defining the output style of the formula, see prettyform also used for from_textfile and to_textfile.

 LOGICAL: dict = {'type': 'infix', And: '\u2227', Or: '\u2228', Implies: '\u21D2', Equivalent: '\u21D4', Xor: '\u22BB', Not: '\u00AC', False: 'false', True: 'true'}